Essimsek/Notes-Project/README.md

 # Note Taking App

 A full-stack note taking application built with Node.js, Express, React, and Tailwind CSS.
 This project features secure JWT-based authentication with a refresh token mechanism and uses Supabase (PostgreSQL) for data management.
+This project helped me to understand basics of React

 ## Features